-You cannot avoid the penalty for carrying a concealed weapon by openly carrying a firearm in Norwalk.
+You cannot avoid the penalty for carrying a concealed weapon without a permit in California by openly carrying a firearm in Norwalk.
 You would likely end up charged with carrying a loaded firearm, instead.
 You could face 3 years of jail time and $10,000 in fines if you are convicted of carrying a loaded firearm.

 Criminal Defense Lawyer Near Me (310) 928-9347